Energy in California: Electricity

 In 2016, California Public Utilities Commission (CPUC) announced new rules for connecting coming generation sources to grid.
 Connection costs must be estimated by the utility, and the developer is limited to paying within ±25% change of the estimate.
 CPUC expects the rules to lower overall costs for ratepayers.
 California requires 1.3 GW of utility storage and studies long duration bulk energy storage.
 The state allocated US$83 million per year during 2017-2019 for behind-the-meter storage.
 The plan was amended in 2020 to a combined $613 million by 2024.

 California's electricity rates are among the highest in the United States as a result of the changing energy mix within the state, including aggressive construction of new natural gas power plants.
-California's electricity costs were 17.4 cents per kWh for residential customers and 14.8 cents per kWh for commercial.
-Due to high electricity demand, California imports more electricity than any other state, (32% of its consumption in 2018) primarily wind and hydroelectric power from states in the Pacific Northwest (via Path 15 and Path 66) and nuclear, coal, and natural gas-fired production from the desert Southwest via Path 46.
+In 2023, residential electricity bills had increased by 72% on average from 2010, due to several factors: the high cost of renewable generation when CA first started mandating that utilities purchase green power, the cost of subsidizing rooftop solar, and the cost of wildfires (past costs and future mitigation).
+Due to high electricity demand, and lack of local power plants, California imports more electricity than any other state, (32% of its consumption in 2018) primarily wind and hydroelectric power from states in the Pacific Northwest (via Path 15 and Path 66) and nuclear, coal, and natural gas-fired production from the desert Southwest via Path 46.
 Imported coal-fired electricity is expected to decline as power agreements expire and the city of Los Angeles phases out its use of such electricity by 2025.
 In 2018, curtailment was 460 GWh, or 0.2% of generation, but has increased since.